VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 **Q: How do I install MetalSlugFontReborn?**
 A: To install MetalSlugFontReborn:

-- For Windows, download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFontReborn/releases) and follow the README instructions.
+Download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFontReborn/releases) and follow the README instructions.
-- For Linux or macOS, use compatibility layers like WineHQ (Linux and macOS) or Lutris (Linux only) or PlayOnMac (macOS).
-Download it from the [Releases page](https://github.com/VermeilChan/MetalSlugFontReborn/releases).
+- For MacOS, use compatibility layer like WineHQ.

 ## Usage